 In addition to nation states' competing legal and policy interpretations, some domestic courts and international courts have also addressed the question of when and how the authority to detain may be imposed in diverse conflict settings.
 In 2014, the Queen's Bench Division (now King's Bench Division) of the High Court of the United Kingdom faced the question in Mohammed v.
 Ministry of Defence of "whether the UK government ha[d] any right in law to imprison people in Afghanistan[] and, if so, what [] the scope of that right [was]."48 The case concerned Sedar Mohammed, captured by British forces in Helmand Provence, Afghanistan, in 2010 during a planned International Security Assistance Force ("ISAF") mission following suspicion that he was a Taliban commander.
-49 While ISAF procedures and guidelines authorized detention of individuals for 96 hours, "the UK government had adopted its own national policy," which allowed for continued detention beyond 96 hours if it were believed that, through interrogation, the detainee "could provide significant new intelligence."50 The court ultimately held (among other things) that the detention was unlawful because it was not authorized by a U.N.
-Security Council resolution and was impermissible under both LOAC and Article 5 of the European Convention on Human Rights.
-Of particular note here is that the court specifically stated that provisions, if any, that may be applicable.
+49 While ISAF procedures and guidelines authorized detention of individuals for 96 hours, "the UK government had adopted its own national policy," which allowed for continued detention beyond 96 hours if it were believed that, through interrogation, the detainee "could provide significant new intelligence."50 The court ultimately held (among other

+47 See, e.g., Mary McLeod, Acting Legal Adviser, U.S. Dep't of State, Opening Statement at 53rd Session of the U.N.
+Committee Against Torture, (Nov.
+3, 2014) (noting that "the law of armed conflict is the controlling body of law with respect to the conduct of hostilities and the protection of war victims."); U.N.
+Gen. Assemb.
+Third Comm., 2004 DIGEST OF UNITED STATES PRACTICE IN INTERNATIONAL LAW, ch.
+6, § F(1) at 331 ("Third, with respect to preambular paragraph ('PP') 4 and PP6, references to human rights law during armed conflict by necessity refer only to those provisions, if any, that may be applicable.
 As may be well known, it is the position of the United States Government that the Law of War is the lex specialis governing armed conflict."); CAN.
 DEP'T OF NAT'L DEFENCE, OFF.
 OF THE JUDGE ADVOC.
 GEN. B-GG-005-027/AF-023, CODE OF CONDUCT FOR CANADIAN FORCES PERSONNEL ch.
 1, para.
 10 (implying LOAC is less applicable in times of peace and therefore displaced); N.Z.
-DEFENCE FORCE, DM 69, MANUAL OF ARMED FORCES LAW: LAW OF ARMED CONFLICT, vol. 4, sec.
+Defence Force, DM 69, Manual of Armed Forces Law: Law of ARMED CONFLICT, vol. 4, sec.
 1.3.2 (2 Aug.
-2021) ("This manual applies to all armed conflicts in which a New Zealand force or a member of the [New Zealand Defence Force] is participating).
+2021) ("This manual applies to all armed conflicts in which a New Zealand force or a member of the [New Zealand Defence Force is participating).